vasquez-cs/School_District_Analysis/README.md

 ### Results:

 Following the analysis, I have listed the seven metircs as pairs in the figures below (as "Figure #A" and "Figure #B").
-Each of these were run before and after teh updates that were made by making the Thomas High School ninth grade reading and math grades NaNs.
+Each of these were run before and after the updates that were made by making the Thomas High School ninth grade reading and math grades NaNs.

 ### Summary